SchoolOfCode/mealthings/backend_mh/README.md

 Draggable list

 // Murray
-Are we caching (AsyncStorage) the recipe shopping list?
-Implement counter for today's recipe so a different set of recipes show add padding to today's recipe title and remove white border Change icon color if selected burger menu spacing
+Implement counter for today's recipe so a different set of recipes show Add button to stop hiding password in password fields burger menu spacing
 Loading splash screen
 Request recipes that dont fight preferances / allergies.
-Make a lower resolution image for logo spacing on placeholder text in forms
-Add button to stop hiding password in password fields Add padding above title on random recipe screen
+Make a lower resolution image for logo spacing on placeholder text in forms add padding to today's recipe title and remove white border Add padding above title on random recipe screen
-Make urls into process.env.VAR || localhost:5000